eashanvashisht/Linux-Lab-b77/EXP7/590028572_EXP7_Scriptlog.md

 ## Challenges Faced & Learning Outcomes

 * Challenge 1: Remembering the `crontab` time format.
 Solved by using online crontab generators and practice.
-* Challenge 2: Ensuring `atd` service is running for `at` command.
-Fixed by starting the service with `systemctl start atd`.
+* Challenge 2: using `crontab -e` command with proficiency

 ### Learning: